tk-notes/lucas-meier-blog/content/posts/2022/07/some-kems-and-some-proofs/index.md

 }
 $$

+One subtlety is that we don't allow the adversary to query the same input point twice, even with different keys.
+A stronger security notion would be to allow queries to the same input with a different key, but we won't need that for proving the security of our KEM combination scheme.

 ### Split-Key PRFs are Secure PRFs

+{{<note>}}
+If you're convinced of this just from reading the section header, feel free to skip this section.
+{{</note>}}

 With a split-key PRF, we model security in a situation where the adversary can control one of the keys.